jongiddy/flocker-install/README.md

 access.
 If these scripts are run non-interactively, sudo access must be passwordless.

+Note, these scripts cheat on the certificate creation by copying the CA private key to each node.
+Do not do this in production!

 ## AWS

 To use AWS, copy the file `secrets.sh.example` to `secrets.sh` and fill in the